immich-app/immich/docs/docs/features/libraries.md

 - `**/Raw/**` will exclude all files in any directory named `Raw`
 - `**/*.{tif,jpg}` will exclude all files with the extension `.tif` or `.jpg`

-Special characters such as @ should be escaped, such as
+Special characters such as @ should be escaped, for instance:

 - `**/\@eadir/**` will exclude all files in any directory named `@eadir`